Monkeypox and Vaccination Update

 Vaccination

-For information about the vaccine please use the link provided on this page.
+To obtain information regarding vaccine availability, kindly consult with a clinician during any routine appointment.
 It is important to note that it takes a few weeks to develop some protection from monkeypox following a vaccine, so minimising your risk in the short term is the priority.
 We have provided more information about reducing risk below.

 leaflet prior to attendance.